josdejong/jsoneditor/src/docs/which files do I need.md

 - `ace` (via `brace`), used for the code editor.
 - `ajv`, used for JSON schema validation.
+- `vanilla-picker`, used as color picker.

-This reduces the the size of the minified and gzipped JavaScript file from about 160 kB to about 40 kB.
+This reduces the the size of the minified and gzipped JavaScript file from about 210 kB to about 70 kB (one third).

 When to use the minimalist version?